 June to August for warmest weather and longest days.

-July and August for Riga City Festival and music festivals.
+July and August for Riga City Festival and festivals with musical performances.

 December and January for Christmas markets and snow.

-The month of the month of october for impressive fall colors, specifically outside the city.
+The month of october for impressive fall colors, specifically outside the city.

 May or September for pleasant weather and fewer tourists.

-These guidelines vary based on your nationality and the length and purpose of your stay.
+These guidelines vary based on your nationality and the length and reason for your stay.

 Latvia belongs to the Schengen Area.
-Citizens of Schengen member states and countries with visa-free agreements (like the USA, Canada, UK, Australia, New Zealand, Japan, South Korea, and most South American countries) don't require a visa for stays up to 90 days within any 180-day period.
-This applies to tourism or business visits.
+Citizens of Schengen member states and countries with visa-free agreements (like the USA, Canada, UK, Australia, New Zealand, Japan, South Korea, and most From South america countries) do not need a visa for stays up to 90 days within any 180-day period.
+This is true for tourism or business visits.

-Always be certain you have the proper documents.
-Your passport must remain must be valid for three months past your planned leaving the schengen Area and needs at least two blank pages.
+Always be certain you have the correct documents.
+Your passport must remain valid for a minimum of three months past your planned departure from the Schengen Area and needs at least two blank pages.

 For unexpected flight delays or cancellations, you could be entitled to compensation.